- Cardiorespiratory

 amplified and recorded.

-- Staying Young with
+- Staying Young with Vitamin

-Vitamin E- The main objective of this Mini-teach is to explain how
+E- The main objective of this Mini-teach is to explain how Vitamin

-in cell membranes possibly preventing the aging of cells.
+membranes possibly preventing the aging of cells.

-- Straight from the
+- Straight from the Heart-

-demonstrate the functions of the heart; observe the vibration of a match
+functions of the heart; observe the vibration of a match due to the pulsation

-due to the pulsation of blood in the wrist; to construct a simple stethoscope
+of blood in the wrist; to construct a simple stethoscope and use it to

-and use it to listen to your heartbeat; to measure your heart rate (pulse);
+listen to your heartbeat; to measure your heart rate (pulse); to compare

-the number of times your heart beats in one hour.
+of times your heart beats in one hour.

 - Taste, Smell, Touch-